opnsense/docs/source/develop.rst

 The OPNsense® project invites developers to start developing with OPNsense:
 "For your own purpose or even better to join us in creating the best FreeBSD based open source firewall available!"
-The development workflow & build process has been redesigned to make it more straightforward and easy for developers to build OPNsense.
+The development workflow & build process have been redesigned to make it more straightforward and easy for developers to build OPNsense.

 Being able to get the sources and build it yourself is one of the key factors of